a-luna/aaronluna.dev/content/flask_api_tutorial/part-5/index.md

     </ul>
 </div>

 Flask-RESTx includes helpful pre-defined types (e.g., email, URL, etc.) in the `inputs` module for validating request data.
-When we created the `auth_reqparser` in [Part 3](/series/flask-api-tutorial/part-3/#auth_reqparser-request-parser), we imported the `email` class from `flask_restplus.inputs` to verify if a value provided by the client is a valid email address.
+When we created the `auth_reqparser` in [Part 3](/series/flask-api-tutorial/part-3/#auth_reqparser-request-parser), we imported the `email` class from `flask_restx.inputs` to verify if a value provided by the client is a valid email address.
 You can also define custom input types if none of the pre-defined types are sufficient, and we will do so for both the `name` and `deadline` attributes.

 Create a new file named `dto.py` in `src/flask_api_tutorial/api/widgets` and enter the content below: